vicenclleixa/vicenclleixa/README.md

 ### 🤓Hello, I am Vicenç Lleixà Esteller, a **Data Science and Business Analytics** student based in Barcelona, Spain.
 I am passionate about **data, technology, sales management, and everything related to business.**

-#### I am learning and perfecting my skills in Data Science so I can apply it to the Retail and Retail and FMCG industry
+#### I am learning and perfecting my skills in Data Science so I can apply it to the 💡Fast-Moving Consumer Goods industry
 #### The main programming languages and software I have used: Python, R, Hubspot CRM, SAP ERP, Excel, and Git.

 #### 👍I am **open to collaborations** on projects that address exciting challenges in the field of data, sales, or any business-related initiative!